A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: The X-FFT solver

 Building on the previously developed internal scaling strategy~\cite{gehrig2025improved}, we introduce the scaled enriched shape function

 and the scaled enriched displacement fluctuation

 with the scaling factors

 that are based on the formerly introduced diagonal preconditioner~\cite[eq.(3.10)]{gehrig2025x}.
-These scaled enriched shape functions are designed to improve the numerical stability by preventing the enriched shape functions from having a different order of magnitude than the standard FE functions.
+We use the tilde symbol to denote re-scaled variables in the manuscript at hand.
+The scaled enriched shape functions are designed to improve the numerical stability by preventing the enriched shape functions from having a different order of magnitude than the standard FE functions.
 More precisely, for the standard FE functions at the node $k\in I$, by definition, the interpolation condition

 holds at the node $p\in I$.
 To obtain values in the same order of magnitude for the scaled enriched shape functions, we require the condition

 to hold at all enriched nodes $j\in J$, which is fulfilled by the scaled enriched shape function~\eqref{eq:scaledEnrichedFunction} defined above.
 We note that we rely on the symmetrized gradient $\nabla^s$ in the definition of the scaling factors~\eqref{eq:XFFT_diagonal} for three-dimensional linear elasticity, a choice that is motivated by the kinematic compatibility condition.